General Formulation and PCL-Analysis for Restless Bandits with Limited Observability: Abstract

 \section{Abstract}

 In this paper, we consider a general observation model for restless multi-armed bandit problems.
-The operation of the player needs to be based on certain feedback mechanism that is error-prone due to resource constraints or environmental or intrinsic noises.
-By establishing a general probabilistic model for dynamics of feedback/observation, we formulate the problem as a restless bandit with a countable belief state space starting from an arbitrary initial belief (a priori information).
+The operation of the player is based on the past observation history that is limited (partial) and error-prone due to resource constraints or environmental or intrinsic noises.
+By establishing a general probabilistic model for dynamics of the observation process, we formulate the problem as a restless bandit with an infinite high-dimensional belief state space.
 We apply the achievable region method with partial conservation law (PCL) to the infinite-state problem and analyze its indexability and priority index (Whittle index).
-Finally, we propose an approximation process to transform the problem into which the AG algorithm of Niño-Mora and Bertsimas for finite-state problems can be applied to.
-Numerical experiments show that our algorithm has an excellent performance.
+Finally, we propose an approximation process to transform the problem into which the AG algorithm of Niño-Mora (2001) for finite-state problems can be applied.
+Numerical experiments show that our algorithm has excellent performance.